dymmond/edgy/docs/migrations/migrations.md

     ```

 !!!
 Tip
-    In case you messed up the null-fields you can also fix them manually in the script file.
-    You can also specify special defaults for fields.
+    In case you mess up the null-fields, you can also fix them manually in the script file.
+You can also specify custom defaults for fields.

 ## Multi-Database Migrations